Connect with us

 Medicaid switch confuses beneficiaries, providers and draws feds’ scrutiny

-During the COVID-19 pandemic, Mississippi was not to kick anyone off Medicaid under federal regulations.
+During the COVID-19 pandemic, Mississippi was not allowed to kick anyone off Medicaid under federal regulations.
 In exchange, the state received extra federal funding.

 But Mississippi didn’t simply maintain each person’s coverage.
 Instead, if enrollees on a managed care plan technically lost eligibility (like a new mom more than 60 days after giving birth) or failed to update their information to prove they were still eligible, the Division of Medicaid quietly moved them to “traditional” or “fee-for-service” Medicaid.